Siege-Software/django-typesense/README.md

     )

     def get_typesense_dict(self):
+        """
-        """Create a data structure that can be serialized as JSON for Typesense fields.
+        Create a data structure that can be serialized as JSON for Typesense fields.

         Normalize the structure if required.